olets/zsh-abbr/README.md

 # Add and use an abbreviation
 % abbr gc="git checkout"
 % gc[Space] # space expands this to `git checkout `
-% abbr gcm="git checkout master"
+% abbr gcm="git checkout main"
-% gcm[Enter] # enter expands this to `git checkout master` and then accepts Switched to branch 'master'
+% gcm[Enter] # enter expands this to `git checkout main` and then accepts Switched to branch 'main'
-Your branch is up to date with 'origin/master'.
+Your branch is up to date with 'origin/main'.
 %

 # Abbreviations are immediately available to all current and future sessions